ARM-software/acle/main/acle.md

 * Clarified interaction between SME keyword attributes and a common compiler extension whereby type attributes can be inherited between subsequent duplicate decls.
+* Added Function Multi Versioning support for more features.

 ### References